 This reinstallation of the Joan & George Anderman Gallery of Oceanic Art offers a glimpse at the variety of creative design and ingenious construction possible through the unique medium of bark cloth (or tapa) used across the Pacific.
-Techniques and styles for decorating varied from island group to island group.
+Techniques and styles for decorating vary from island group to island group.
 Painted, printed, and beaten patterns decorate supple and sometimes expansive bark cloths.
 Elaborate masks made with tapa stretch over rigid stick or cane frames.
 In addition to cloth, in New Guinea, coils of solid bark were used to create belts embellished with intricate carvings of figurative and abstract forms.

-The new gallery space also features an all new family activity area.
+The gallery space also features an all new family activity area.
 Draw inspiration from the work of contemporary Samoan artist, Mary Pritchard.
 Learn about how tapa is made through photos and videos.
 And, try your hand at making your own patterns by drawing or using upeti (pattern boards) from American Samoa.